OntoUML/ontouml-models/README.md

 If you wish to contribute to this initiative by submitting your ontology, use the [catalog's contribution form](https://forms.gle/wNSMfaJfkS3hi69o7).

+> [!NOTE]
-Note that **anonymous ontologies are allowed in the catalog**.
-So, if you do not want your name to be displayed in your ontology’s metadata, you just have to inform us and we will keep the model’s authorship anonymous.
-It is important that, in such case, you must be the owner of the ontology’s legal rights.
+> **Anonymous ontologies are allowed in the catalog.** If you do not want your name to be displayed in your ontology's metadata, inform us and we will keep the model's authorship anonymous.
+In that case, you must be the owner of the ontology's legal rights.

 If you wish to contribute by submitting someone else's ontology, consult the "*Not Started*" or "*Started*" sheets in the [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing).
 The *Started* sheet may identify an existing working branch; confirm the current entry and branch with an administrator before duplicating work.